xdamah/swagger-xdamah-examples/main-examples/basic/basic-modelgen-and-no-controller/README.md

 But its really just a means of extending the Atlassian validation components by overwriting that one class.
 In future it is hoped this can be done in a cleaner manner.

 Thats all the code we write.
-We do not have to write the Rest controller.
+We do not have to generate the Rest controller.
-We do not write it in this example because all the information that we code in the rest controller is present in the swagger specs and its extension.
+We do not generate it in this example because all the information that we code in the rest controller is present in the swagger specs and its extension.

 Please see [swagger specifications](api-docs.json).